adammakuchowski/retro-calculator-js/README.md

 ## Project description

 Calculator project using HTML CSS and JS.
 The Calculator has all the basic mathematical functions and the history of calculations.
-Simple project to learn how to use HTML, CSS and javaScript
+Simple project to learn how to use HTML, CSS and javascript

 # Screenshots